mindkin/hourfleet/docs/zapier.md

 Your username will be: `zapier.services.appuser`

-Your password, you will need to obtain directly from Hourfleet support for your network.
+Your password, you will obtain directly from Hourfleet support for your network.

 Press "SIGN IN"